RoBOPPics/BB/_pages/app-man-patternLibraries.md

 The Playlist Library lists all of the Playlists that you have either created or downloaded from the Pattern and Playlist Catalog.

 ![Catalog Image](../assets/images/PlaylistScreen_500.jpg){: width="300" .align-center }

+You can filter the list of Playlists by their Training Focus.
+The current choices are: All, Workout, Skills, Tactics, Strategy, and Mindset.

+The Playlists are ordered according to their Rating with the highest rated Playlists at the top.
+The ratings here are your Ratings.
+As you play different Playlists, you should adjust the Ratings so your favorites appear at the top.

 You can create a new Playlist by tapping the title of the Playlist at the top, and hitting enter.
 This will open the Playlist information page where you can enter the details.
 When you hit the backbutton, you will see your new empty Playlist.
 The procedure for adding Patterns to your Playlist is described above in the "Copy to Selected Playlist" item.